 Coatesville is a tiny town located in the state of Indiana.
 With a population of 563 people and two associated neighborhoods, Coatesville is the 398th largest community in Indiana.
-Coatesville has a large stock of pre-World War II architecture, making it one of the older and more historic towns in the country.
+Coatesville has an unusually large stock of pre-World War II architecture, making it one of the older and more historic towns.

-One interesting thing about the economy is that relatively large numbers of people worked from their home: 9.69% of the workforce.
-While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
+A relatively large number of people in Coatesville telecommute to their jobs.
+Overall, about 9.69% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-The percentage of adults in Coatesville who are college-educated is close to the national average for all communities of 21.84%: 19.94% of the adults in Coatesville have a bachelor's degree or advanced degree.
+In terms of college education, Coatesville is nearly on par with the US average for all cities of 21.84%: 19.94% of adults 25 and older in Coatesville have a bachelor's degree or advanced degree.

 The per capita income in Coatesville in 2022 was $36,082, which is wealthy relative to Indiana, and upper middle income relative to the rest of the US.
 This equates to an annual income of $144,328 for a family of four.
 However, Coatesville contains both very wealthy and poor people as well.